-The saying, “If you build it, they will come,” may sound like a great plan for starting and growing your firm, but building the foundation alone will not get you clients.
+The saying, “If you build it, they will come,” may sound like a great philosophy when you’re starting out, but, unfortunately, it will not get you clients.

 And if you already have a few clients and focus all of your energy and attention on outstanding customer service, you’ll have an award-winning client retention rate, but this still does not equate to new client growth.